bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

 ## Reading code

-Code is formatted using autopep8, checked with pylint.
+Code is formatted using black, checked with flake8.
 Below are some comments regarding what is what.

 ### BitcartCC